- 1. Sales Funnel Examples

 In many cases, B2C customers will go straight to a shopping cart process, whereas B2B leads that are generated need some form of human interaction.

-This is normally handled by a Sales Development Rep who sits in between Marketing & Sales, however in the absence of an SDR leads would normally be passed straight to Sales.
+This is normally handled by a Sales Development Rep who sits in between sales and marketing and focusses on qualifying and lead generation.
+However, in the absence of an SDR, leads would normally be passed straight to Sales and enter the sales process.

 The most popular online methods to create new sales leads are content marketing, social media, email marketing and Rich Media content.

-Success in sales is 100% connected to the sales pipeline, both in terms of quantity, but equally the quality of opportunities that are in the sales pipeline.
+Success in sales is 100% connected to the sales pipeline, both in terms of number of deals in your pipeline, but equally, the quality of deals that are in the sales pipeline.

 Quite simply, a healthy sales pipeline equals healthy sales revenues, and healthy commissions if you are a Sales Professional.